 6.3.2.3.
 Interpolation family for PEVs

+6.3.2.3.1.
+This paragraph is only applicable for 3-phase WLTP test

+Vehicles may be part of the same interpolation family in any of the following cases including combinations of these cases:

+They belong to different vehicle classes as described in paragraph 2. of Annex B1;

-They have different levels of downscaling as described in paragraph 8. of Annex B1 ;c6.3.2.3.2.
+They have different levels of downscaling as described in paragraph 8. of Annex B1 ;

+(c) They have different capped speeds as described in paragraph 9. of Annex B1.

+6.3.2.3.2.
 Only PEVs that are identical with respect to the following electric powertrain/transmission characteristics may be part of the same interpolation family:

 (a) Type and number of electric machines: construction type (asynchronous/ synchronous, etc.), type of coolant (air, liquid) and any other characteristics having a non-negligible influence on electric energy consumption and range under WLTP conditions;